Professor Richard Hall

 I am the editor for Palgrave Macmillan’s Marxism and Education series.

-I am a Trustee of the Open Library of Humanities.
+I was a Trustee of the Open Library of Humanities.

-I am a reviewer for: Teaching in Higher Education (since 2016); the Journal for Critical Education Policy Studies (since 2014); the Higher Education Research and Development journal (since 2016); the Journal of Learning, Media, and Technology (since 2010); the Interactive Learning Environments journal (since 2010); Computers and Education (since 2010); the Open Library of Humanities journal (since 2015); Philosophies (since 2020); and the Electronic Journal of e-Learning (since 2005).
+I am a reviewer for: Capital and Class (since 2023); Teaching in Higher Education (since 2016); the Journal for Critical Education Policy Studies (since 2014); Higher Education (since 2023); the Higher Education Research and Development journal (since 2016); the Journal of Learning, Media, and Technology (since 2010); the Interactive Learning Environments journal (since 2010); Computers and Education (since 2010); the Open Library of Humanities journal (since 2015); Philosophies (since 2020); and the Electronic Journal of e-Learning (since 2005).

 I am Editor for the DMU education and pedagogic research journal, Gateway Papers.